aclemons/emailrelay/doc/developer.rst

 The header file *gnowide.h* has inline functions that convert to and from UTF-8 before calling the *wide* Windows API functions.
 The actual convertion between UTF-8 and UTF-16 wide characters is done by the G::Convert class.
-As a temporary measure the G_NO_UNICODE preprocessor switch can be defined to go back to using *ansi* functions.
+As a temporary measure the G_ANSI pre-processor switch can be defined to go back to using *ansi* functions.

 The G::Path class holds filesystem paths using UTF-8.
 Windows-specific source code, such as in *gfile_win32.cpp*, passes the UTF-8 strings to the *nowide* inline functions which in turn call wide runtime library functions like _wopen().
-The exception is that the G::Path::iopath() method can be used to initialise std::fstreams directly, without being wrapped by *nowide* functions.
+The exception is that the G::Path::iopath() method can be used to initialise std::fstreams directly, without using the *nowide* functions.

 The G::Arg class can be used to capture the Windows command-line in its wide form and then convert to UTF-8.
 The main() and WinMain() functions use the G::Arg::windows() factory function to do this.

 Configuration files are expected to use UTF-8 character encoding.
-The secrets file should also use UTF-8, but Base64_ or xtext_ encoding is used for the account details, so the encoding is less relevant there.
-The startup batch file (\ *emailrelay-start.bat*\ ) uses the OEM code page and the E-MailRelay GUI makes sure that the user's choice of install directory is compatible with this.
+The secrets file also notionally uses UTF-8, but Base64_ or xtext_ encoding is used for the account details, so the encoding is less relevant there.
+The startup batch file (\ *emailrelay-start.bat*\ ) necessarily uses the OEM code page and the E-MailRelay GUI now tries to ensure that the user's choice of install directory is compatible with this.

 Windows build
 =============